 “New leases are incompatible with efforts to address the climate crisis and won’t help lower gas prices.
 We know that more leasing for dirty and dangerous offshore drilling and spilling threatens our ocean, climate, and economy.”

 Furthermore, a recent Oceana analysis found that permanent offshore drilling protections for all unleased federal waters could prevent over 19 billion tons of greenhouse gas emissions, which is the equivalent to taking every car in the United States off the road for the next 15 years.
 In addition, the analysis found that permanent protections in all unleased federal waters could prevent more than $720 billion in damages to people, property, and the environment.

 “The oil and gas industry is lying when they say new leases will help gas prices.
 Even the previous administration agreed that new leases won’t likely produce oil for more than ten years.
 It’s ridiculous to sell more leases when oil companies are not even developing the leases they already have.

 “Oil companies own over 8 million acres of unused leases, or 75 per cent of the total leased acreage of public waters.
 Ending new leasing for offshore drilling is a vital step to tackle the climate crisis and protect millions of jobs that rely on a healthy ocean,” added Hoskins.

-Moreover, Hoskins pointed out that the Trump administration’s previous drilling plan confirmed that new leases will not help gas prices, stating that production “in newly available OCS areas will likely not occur for a decade or more,” and new leasing “cannot provide resources to quickly mitigate the effects of a national energy emergency.”
+Moreover, Hoskins points out that the Trump administration’s previous drilling plan confirmed that new leases will not help gas prices, stating that production “in newly available OCS areas will likely not occur for a decade or more,” and new leasing “cannot provide resources to quickly mitigate the effects of a national energy emergency.”